yodabytz/modsentry/README.md

 ## ModSentry 1.0

 ModSentry is a real-time log monitoring tool for analyzing security events from ModSecurity logs.
-It provides an intuitive terminal interface to track alerts, highlight critical incidents, and respond to threats effectively.
+It provides an intuitive terminal interface to track alerts and highlight critical incidents.
 For this script to work, modsecurity must be set to Serial logging.

 ## Table of Contents